 For anxiety or depression, the dose is 150 to 300 mg daily.

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of your health care provider.

 Tryptophan use has been associated with the development of serious conditions, such as liver and brain toxicity, and with eosinophilic myalgia syndrome (EMS), a potentially fatal disorder that affects the skin, blood, muscles, and organs (see "Overview" section).
 Such reports prompted the FDA to ban the sale of all tryptophan supplements in 1989.
 As with tryptophan, EMS has been reported in 10 people taking 5-HTP.

 Side effects of 5-HTP are generally mild and may include nausea, heartburn, gas, feelings of fullness, and rumbling sensations in some people.
-At high doses, it is possible that serotonin syndrome, a dangerous condition caused by too much serotonin in the body, could develop.
-Always talk to your health care provider before taking higher-than-recommended doses.
+At high doses, serotonin syndrome, a dangerous condition caused by too much serotonin in the body, could develop.
+Talk to your health care provider before taking higher-than-recommended doses.

 People with high blood pressure or diabetes should talk to their doctor before taking 5-HTP.

-If you take antidepressants, you should not take 5-HTP (see "Possible Interactions" sections).
+If you take antidepressants, you should not take 5-HTP (see "Possible Interactions" section).

 People with liver disease, pregnant women, and women who are breastfeeding should not take 5-HTP.